Skip to main content

 Cross-border flow

 Cross-border wire payments require the use of correspondent banks.
-The following diagram illustrates the flow of a cross-border wire, where both the remitter and beneficiary are not based in the country of the payment currency.
+The following diagram illustrates the flow of a cross-border wire payment, where both the remitter and beneficiary are located outside the country of the payment currency.

 Illustrative flow of a cross-border wire